ajaykakumanu/ajay-devops-journey/Work-Experience.md

   analytical skills with a touch of humor.
 - Worked with various SaaS(Software as a Service), IaaS and PaaS.
 - Involved in Disaster Recovery and fail-over strategies, minimizing downtime and ensuring business continuity.

+## Observability and Monitoring

+- Integrating **OpenTelemetry** with Jenkins Pipelines, along with Elasticsearch and Jaeger, is an excellent approach for distributed tracing, performance monitoring, and debugging latency issues.
+- Established K8's cluster **observability** with Elasticsearch, Prometheus, Grafana, Azure Monitor, and ELK Stack.
+- Implemented AppDynamics to monitor and optimize database performance, including SQL queries, transaction times, and health metrics.
+- Integrated Splunk for centralized log aggregation and monitoring, enhancing observability of application metrics, error rates, and user transactions.